nhjschulz/EInkPicFrame/design/Parameter.md

 ## Creating the Parameter File with epdcfg.py

-A Python base tool for generating the parameter binary file based on JSON is available in the paramete folder.
+A Python base tool for generating the parameter binary file based on JSON is available in the parameter folder.
 It generates the parameter data based on the following JSON record:

     {